 All undergraduate and graduate students currently enrolled in any school or academic department at MIT are eligible for free legal advice through the two clinics:

-- The Entrepreneurship & Intellectual Property Clinic assists MIT student entrepreneurs with the full spectrum of legal issues they encounter when forming and launching startups.
+- The Startup Law Clinic assists MIT student entrepreneurs with the full spectrum of legal issues they encounter when forming and launching startups.
 The clinic represents clients with respect to entity selection and formation, founders equity allocation and vesting, intellectual property counseling, licensing and strategic partnership relationships, financing transactions, and other strategic business issues.

 Both clinics offer office hours on the MIT campus on Fridays.
 MIT students can sign up for office hours and learn more about the clinics by visiting their websites, or by contacting firstname.lastname@example.org.